NeoJRotary/ingress-nginx-backend/README.md

 Setup ENV, Done!
 Everytime container start it will download latest config from your GCP bucket then start nginx.

+## Special Filename
+Below filenames in your folder have differnt behavior.
+- `nginx.conf`
-Becareful of filename `nginx.conf` in your folder.
-It will overwrite `/etc/nginx/nginx.conf`.
+It will overwrite `/etc/nginx/nginx.conf`
+- `before.sh`
+It will be execute at root folder to help you setup something before start nginx server.
+For example, curl to download geoip files for geoip nginx module.

 ## ENV
 - SERVICE_ACCOUNT : your service account credential content in json format